 The OEM shall install SOCR/SOCE monitors that represents estimated state of electric range and battery energy at all times during the life of the vehicle.
 The SOCR/SOCE monitors shall include both a state of certified energy (SOCE) metric and a state of certified range (SOCR) metric.

 The OEM shall determine the algorithms by which SOCR/SOCE are estimated for the vehicles they produce.
 The manufacturer shall update the values of SOCR/SOCE with sufficient frequency as to maintain the necessary degree of accuracy during all normal vehicle operation.
+In case of abnormal use of the vehicle, the monitor may distinguish cases that would not allow the monitor to evaluate correctly and put a warning on the confidence on the values to be read.

 The OEM shall make available the most recently determined values of the SOCR/SOCE monitors via the OBD port and optional over-the-air (OTA) for as long as the battery is in the vehicle.